 If you have a dryer inside your home or cook on the top of a stove, humidity builds up and levels can be surprisingly high.
 If you notice condensation on the windows or water dripping down your walls, your home has a definite humidity problem.

-Dehumidifiers work by reducing humidity levels to make homes less hospitable to allergens such as dust, mites, mold and mildew, sucking indoor air through the device and removing excess moisture, then blowing the air back into your home.
+These systems work by reducing humidity levels to make homes less hospitable to allergens such as dust, mites, mould and mildew, sucking indoor air through the device and removing excess moisture, then blowing the air back into your home.
 The moisture collects inside the dehumidifier and must be removed every now and again.

 Most humidifiers work in two ways, first by refrigeration which means cooling the air to remove the moisture, and then by absorption, which consists of absorbing the moisture into a drying material.
-Not every dehumidifier works by refrigeration, as other models have different methods of removing the moisture from the air.
+Not every system works by refrigeration, as other models have different methods of removing moisture in the air.
 Luckily, modern humidifier designs are quiet, and will not disrupt your daily life.

 If you live in a humid climate or have a humid home, there are many reasons to get a dehumidifier.
-As you’ve probably guessed, the first job of a dehumidifier is to remove moisture from the indoor spaces of your home.
+As you’ve probably guessed, the first job of this type of unit is to remove moisture from the indoor spaces of your home.
 Firstly, this helps to reduce dust, mites, mould and mildew.
 Dehumidifiers also help to reduce the musty odour that often accompanies mould and mildew.
-Further, not only will this device prevent mould and mildew from growing in your home, they will reduce the possibility of mould developing on clothing and other linens such as curtains and sheets.
+Further, not only will this device prevent mould and mildew from growing in your home, it'll reduce the possibility of mould developing on clothing and other linens such as curtains and sheets.

 If you are suffering from constant allergy symptoms, then it is likely you need a dehumidifier in your home.
-There are some more common signs that you may need a dehumidifier, these include water stains on the ceilings of your home or frequent condensation on the windows.
+There are some more common signs that you may need a system to remove humidity, these include water stains on the ceilings of your home or frequent condensation on the windows.

 Another sign is recognizing mould spores which are small black spots that grow on walls or with areas of high humidity, specifically in the bathroom or shower.
 Another obvious indicator is smelling musty or mildew, both of which emit a stale smell.

 RenoQuotes.com can help you get quotes for your dehumidifying project.
-If you submit your project to us, we’ll put you in contact with the most suitable contractors for you.
-Fill in the form on our homepage (only a few minutes), and you will receive quotes from trusted professionals.
+If you submit your project, we’ll put you in contact with the most suitable contractors for you.
+Fill in the form on our homepage (only a few minutes) and receive quotes from trusted professionals.